kevbui89/DeckOfCards/README.md

 # Improvements
 - More validation for valid data can be done.
 - A lot of loops are used to run through decks/hands to produce data, better algorithms may be produced for this.
-- Code could be reviewed and decoupling functions may be done.
 - The front end was not fully complete and functional, this would be the next step to complete the front-end. (in a separate repository).
+- In terms of the game itself, it goes until you cannot add more decks, or there are no more cards, there could be a win condition set in place to prevent this.
+- Game rules could be implemented for future enhancements.

 # Known Bugs
 There are no validations for empty strings/invalid characters when entering new game/player which can cause issues and/or prone to malicious attacks.